Towards the Sato-Tate Groups of Trinomial Hyperelliptic Curves: Proofs of Theorems and

-\subsection{The curve $y^2=x^{10} +c$.}
+\subsection{The Curve $y^2=x^{10} +c$.}

-Here we begin with a more general form $C: y^2 = x^{2g+2}+c$ and assume that $g$ is even.
-We then specify to the case where the genus is four and prove the following theorem. \begin{theorem} The identity component of the Sato-Tate group of the Jacobian of the hyperelliptic curve $y^2=x^{10}+c$ is $\U(1)_2 \times \U(1)_2.$ \end{theorem} \begin{proof} Consider the curve $C:y^2=x^{2g+2} +c$ and let $g$ be even.
+\begin{theorem} The identity component of the Sato-Tate group of the Jacobian of the hyperelliptic curve $y^2=x^{10}+c$ is $\U(1)_2 \times \U(1)_2.$ \end{theorem} \begin{proof} Consider the genus $g=4$ curve $C\colon y^2=x^{10} +c$.
 We decompose the Jacobian of our curve $C$ via suitable automorphisms in such a way to apply Theorem \ref{theorem:kanirosen} effectively.
-We let $\alpha, \beta: C \to C$ be the following automorphisms of $C$:
+We let $\alpha, \beta\colon C \to C$ be the following automorphisms of $C$

 and

 We verify the conditions of Theorem \ref{theorem:kanirosen} for $\alpha$ and $\beta$.
 We first find that